vivek075/Concepts/DesignPatterns.md

 **_Abstract Factory Pattern_**

 Abstract Factory pattern is a super-factory which creates other factories.
 This factory is also called as Factory of factories.

+**_Prototype Pattern_**

+The Prototype design pattern is used for creating the new objects (instances) by cloning (copying) other existing objects and this way we can improve the performance.
+This pattern uses java cloning to copy the object.

+This pattern is used when creation of object is costly or complex.
+For example, a object is to be created after a costly database operation.
+We can cache the objet, returns its clone on next request.
+Once we get the cloned object we can modify according to our needs.